Electronic literature: Reader interaction and nonlinearity

 Digital literature tends to require a user to traverse through the literature through the digital setting, making the use of the medium part of the literary exchange.
 Espen J. Aarseth wrote in his book Cybertext: Perspectives on Ergodic Literature that "it is possible to explore, get lost, and discover secret paths in these texts, not metaphorically, but through the topological structures of the textual machinery".
 Espen Aarseth defines "ergodic literature" as literature where "nontrivial effort is required to allow the reader to traverse the text".
 George Landow explains that following hypertext links merges the traditional expectations of reader and writer roles as the reader constructs the text by following links.

 Astrid Ensslin and Alice Bell note that electronic literature works can embody central contradictions in ways that differ from print literature.
 They cite examples such as afternoon, a story (a car accident that may not or may occur), Victory Garden (a character both dies and lives), and Patchwork Girl (a character is real or imagined).
 Plot lines, emotional intensity, character traits and attributions can vary depending on a reader's chosen path.
 J Yellowlees Douglas shows an early example of this in Michael Joyce's 1991 hypertext fiction WOE where romances would occur between different characters, depending on a reader's path.
 Encountering a node (or lexia) in different contexts can convey impressions of larger databases as information seems to differ depending on the context that the user is coming from, as J Yellowlees Douglas explains about The Election of 1912, by Mark Bernstein and Erin Sweeney.

-Translation and global outreach
+Translation and global perspectives

 Translating electronic literature needs to consider the programming aspects.